 Heather Rasmussen is experienced as a researcher and registered dietitian nutritionist in the area of how dietary intake impacts the gastrointestinal tract.
 For Rasmussen, not only is dietary intake central to the health of the gastrointestinal tract but also to the heath of the entire individual.
-She says that through dietary modulation of gut microbiota, microbial metobolites, and intestinal permeability, we may be able to identify additional means by which we can improve our overall health.
-She is specially interested in how supplements such as prebiotics can modify both gastrointestinal symptoms and markers of intestinal health in humans.
+She says that through dietary modulation of gut microbiota, microbial metabolites, and intestinal permeability, we may be able to identify additional means by which we can improve our overall health.
+She is especially interested in how supplements such as prebiotics can modify both gastrointestinal symptoms and markers of intestinal health in humans.

 Ph.D. in Molecular Nutrition, University of Nebraska-Lincoln, 2008